-For instance, both wild and domesticated birds can suffer wing injuries that require veterinary care.
-A veterinarian or even an avian vet technician can assess the injury and investigate whether it’s a wound or something different such as broken blood feathers .
-(Blood feathers are simply new feathers that are growing).
+The scope of practice of avian veterinary technicians can vary significantly by state.
+In addition to the above duties, in some areas, an avian vet technician might even assess the injury of a hurt bird and investigate whether it’s a wound or something different such as a broken blood feather (i.e., new feathers that are growing).
 Part of an avian vet technician’s job might be removing such feathers when it is deemed necessary.
 Birds can also suffer broken wings, perhaps from a cat or a dog attack, and avian vet techs might assist to ensure the wing is wrapped close to the body to prevent further injury and to facilitate the healing process.

 Avian Veterinary Technician Career Outlook